Fred's Vietnam Days

 Here I am in the jungle playing cards.
 Every now and then we would get what we called "Fat Rat Duty".
 That meant we didn't have to roam through the jungle and do S&Ds all day.
 Instead, we were securing the roadway for the day so the military convoys (called "Whips") could travel through safely.
 We were stationed 3 people to an OP (Observation Post) by the edge of the jungle along the highway and simply watched to make sure "Charlie" didn't attack the "Whip".
 We could watch TV and listen to radio (if we had battery operated ones with us), play cards, hire a Vietnamese prostitute from a nearby village, etc. As long as we answered our radio checks and stayed put, the Army really didn't care what we did there.
 "Charlie" rarely attacked road patrol OPs.
 The second week of April 1968, we were securing Highway 1A north of Phu Loi (north of Saigon) for 2 days.
 The second day an olive drab painted "Good Humor" style truck at the end of the whip tossed half gallon containers of ice cream to each of us grunts as thanks for securing the road and enabling safe passage for the convoy.
 WOW!
 Were we surprised or what?
 We ate it on the spot as we walked behind the convoy to close the highway for the day.
 Now you see why we called it "Fat Rat Duty"!

 A moment of peace in Quan Loi, another base camp about 20 miles north of ours in Lai Khe.
 Notice the VERY red dirt and my ALWAYS wet fatigue shirt.
 95% humidity and 95 degrees was a 24/7 reality all year long.
 Vietnam has two seasons - 6 months rainy and 6 months not.
 Temperatures and humidity never seemed to change, rain or shine!
+You'll also see that they still had tents for barracks in Quan Loi - no hooches there, yet.
 This photo was taken in the middle of March 1968 and we were on our way to set up an NDP about 5 miles NE of Loc Ninh and 3 miles south of the Cambodian border.
+(I've learned this since.
+At the time, most of us had no idea where we were.)
 On this mission we surrounded 6-7 villages, captured 10-15 VC, various weapons and 25-30 detainees.
 Little fighting, though.
 We also did a 14 mile S&D, plus ambush patrol, in the same day!
 That day turned out to be one of my longest and tiring days.

-I'm happy 'cause I'm not out on patrol sweating my butt off!
-It's the little things that count, eh?
+I'm happy 'cause I'm not out on patrol, not sweating my butt off, and not being a target getting shot!
+It's the little things that count, don't ya agree?

 Bright, sunny day.
-I still have those jungle boots to this day!
-And they still are stained with Quan Loi's noteworthy, red mud.
+I still have those jungle boots to this day, as shown in the photo on the right!
+And they still are stained in the cracks and crevices with Quan Loi's noteworthy, red mud.

 Chris Noel signed her picture that day at the NDP.
 Nancy Sinatra signed hers to me in response to my asking for it by mail.
 She was so hot.
-I felt the same way about Ann-Margaret, although I never got a pinup pic from her.
+I felt the same way about Ann-Margaret, although I never got a pinup pic from her (not sure if I ever asked).

 February 1968 and I'm on R&R (Rest & Relaxation) in a horse drawn carriage at the beach (that's the super white sand of Vietnam's seaside resort town of Vung Tau behind me, not snow!)
 The boy beside me is the owner/operator of the carriage.
 Most of the "Daddy-aged" men had either been killed in the war or were serving in the South Vietnamese Army.

 We grunts were entitled to take one R&R during our one year tour.
-The choices were Hawaii, Sydney (Australia), Bangkok (Thailand), Hong Kong, Kuala Lampur (Malaysia), Manila (Philippines), Singapore, Taipei (Taiwan), Tokyo, and Japan.
+The choices were Hawaii, Sydney (Australia), Bangkok (Thailand), Hong Kong, Kuala Lampur (Malaysia), Manila (Philippines), Singapore, Taipei (Taiwan), Tokyo (Japan).
 The first two were seven days (extra travel time), the others were five days.
-I went to Hong Kong in April 1968.
+We single guys tended to leave the Hawaii R&R's for the married guys who could meet their wives there.
+I went to Hong Kong for a week in April 1968.

 Typical street marketplace in Vung Tau.
 Notice there are no cars - just motor bikes and bicycles (can't see the bicycles in this photo).
-They guys on the motorcycle could very well be VC, for all I knew...
+By the way, the guys on the motorcycle could very well be VC, for all I knew...

 If you enjoyed my site, then you likely will enjoy these as well: